welovemedia/ffmate-docs/docs/ffmate-internals.md

     *   **Filters (`filters`):** (Optional) Rules to include or exclude specific files (e.g., by extension).
     *   **Growth Checks (`growthChecks`):** (Optional) How many scan intervals a file must remain stable in size before being processed.
 *   **Monitoring Process:**
-    *   `FFmate` starts monitoring configured directories upon startup or configuration changes.
+    *   FFmate starts monitoring configured directories upon startup or configuration changes.
     *   Directories are scanned periodically based on the configured `interval`.
     *   New files are detected.
     *   Files are checked for stability (size consistency) based on `growthChecks` to ensure they are fully written.
     *   Configured `filters` are applied to the relevant files.
     *   A new task is automatically created for each stable, filtered file.
     *   The `preset` is applied to the new task.
-    *   `FFmate` keeps track of processed files to avoid creating duplicate tasks.
+    *   FFmate keeps track of processed files to avoid creating duplicate tasks.
-*   **Dynamic Updates:** Changes to Watchfolder configurations (creation, updates, deletion) via the API or UI are dynamically loaded and applied without needing a `FFmate` restart.
+*   **Dynamic Updates:** Changes to Watchfolder configurations (creation, updates, deletion) via the API or UI are dynamically loaded and applied without needing a FFmate restart.

-### 7. Task Queue and `ffmpeg` Execution
+## Task Queue

 This is the core process where your transcoding jobs are managed and processed from submission to completion.